 This is why UX is firmly tied to revenue.
 The manner in which the ad units, page layouts, and your content are laid out affect both the user experience and the overall earnings from your visitors.
 That’s the direction that you need to analyze your data towards.

 Improving the revenue is not the only benefit from UX enhancements.
-It will also complement other important business metrics such as user retention, loyalty, and productivity on your pages.
+It will also complement other important business metrics such as average revenue per user, user retention, loyalty, and productivity on your pages.

 If you want to achieve equilibrium between UX and revenue, you need to start paying attention to each element of your WordPress media publishing site.

 Your target audience can only be scaled on top of quality content and positive UX.
 Remember, initially, readers are not there for the ads.
 This is why you have to be careful when you drive people to your content and the ad units that they need to see.
 It’s all about a simple and positive experience, and the revenue comes as a result of it.

 If you need help in scaling the UX and audience of your media publishing company don’t hesitate to contact us!
 At DevriX, we’ve helped scale some of the biggest WordPress publishers to hundreds of millions of monthly page views, maximizing their revenue and cut down on recurring costs in the process.

 Our WordPress Core expertise is combined with our Managed Hosting Pagely partnership, our Inbound Marketing partnership with HubSpot and AdOps services for bigger traffic generation, improved user experience design, and immense return on your investment.

 Realizing Your Business Idea